 Digital Regulatory Reporting (DRR) is a joint initiative to make regulatory reporting more efficient and effective.
+Find out more about this work.

 The purpose of DRR is to reduce the regulatory reporting burden on firms by making the process more efficient, while improving the quality of the 500,000 scheduled regulatory reports the FCA alone receives every year.